YingYoh09/polybar-mediaplayer/README.md

 # polybar-mediaplayer

-A minimal script to get current media title and artist for [Polybar](https://github.com/jaagr/polybar)
+A minimal script to get current media title and artist for [Polybar](https://github.com/jaagr/polybar) which playerctl support

 ![screenshot](image.jpg)